DelphDem/Ed2TEI/README.md

 ```

-* Line Number: The line number in the TEI file, indicated with `xml:id="L+number"`, where the variant should be applied, without the 'L' prefix.
+* **Line Number**: The line number in the TEI file, indicated with `xml:id="L+number"`, where the variant should be applied, without the 'L' prefix.
-* Lemma: The main text found in the TEI file corresponding to the variant.It should be specified with round brackets.
+* **Lemma**: The main text found in the TEI file corresponding to the variant.It should be specified with round brackets.
-* Readings with Witnesses: Each variant reading followed by its witness enclosed in square brackets; in case of several witness for one reading, witness should be separated by a comma.
+* **Readings with Witnesses**: Each variant reading followed by its witness enclosed in square brackets; in case of several witness for one reading, witness should be separated by a comma.
 In case of multiple readings for one lemma, the lemma should be repated before each variant.

 #### Example
 For a unique variant: